skazler/bricksrecovery/README.md

 ## My Story
 At the start of winter 2023, feeling lost with a life that was supposed to be "right" but didn't feel like it, I quit my stable 9-5 software engineering job and started working terrain parks at a ski resort.
 I was making less than half of what I used to make and living in my car, but I was the happiest and fittest I've ever been in my life.

-Then in March 2024, on duty at Breckenridge Ski Resort (day 88 of the season), I went off a usual jump in the Freeway terrain park.
+Then in March 2024, on duty at Breckenridge Ski Resort, I went off a usual jump in the Freeway terrain park.
 But this time, the snow was sticky and I knuckled it.
 My knee twisted out, popped, and gave out.
 I got back up and the knee popped again...
 That was probably the nail in the coffin.

 The leg wouldn't hold any weight, so I rode switch to patrol.
 They didn't think it was bad and sent me off with a brace and crutches.
 My MRI later said differently - complete ACL tear with an estimated 9 months recovery timeline.
 Sitting in that doctor's office, it felt like my world had come crashing down.
 I had put my stable life on the line to pursue a dream and it blew up in my face.